Google Workspace Business Free for 30 Days

 Sign up for a Free 30 Day Trial ofGoogle Workspace Business and get Free Admin support from Google Certified Deployment Specialists.

-You’re probably quite familiar with Google’s G-Suite range of products already.
-As of March 2020, G-Suite had an incredible 2 billion users every day.
+You’re probably quite familiar with Google’s Google Workspace range of products already.
+As of March 2020, Google Workspace range had an incredible 2 billion users every day.
 If that wasn’t enough, Gmail has around 1.5 billion monthly active users, and Google search handles more than 5 billion searches a day.
 It’s fair to say that Google’s pretty popular.

 However, despite the consistent growth of the Google product portfolio, there are still plenty of people who haven’t tapped into one of the lesser-known Google services yet.
 Google Hangouts is the collaboration and communication tool, perfect for remote and distributed teams.

 Google created Hangouts as an instant messaging and video call system, designed to help businesses and individuals stay connected in the current landscape.
 As more companies continue to make the transition to the remote working world, collaboration software like this helps us to ensure that our company connections remain strong.

 Google Hangouts comes with access to both Google Hangouts Chat – for your instant messaging needs, and Google Hangouts Meet – for video conferencing.
 If you haven’t discovered the benefits of the Hangouts experience for yourself yet, now could be the perfect time to learn how anyone can make the most of these simple applications.